lemiskutswa/QuickBill-Invoice/README.md

 <h1>Installation</h1>
 This is a react.js app.
 You must have Node.js installed.
 If you haven't run:
     npm install node.js
-First install clone this repository into your local machine.
-Then install
+Then clone this repository into your local machine.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.